stulp/dmpbbo/README.md

 # How?

-How to install the libraries/binaries/documentation is described in INSTALL.txt
+How to install the libraries/binaries/documentation is described in [INSTALL.md](INSTALL.md)

 To learn how to use the code, the first thing to do is look at the documentation and tutorial here: